pr2database/pr2-website/content/post/documentation/02-PR2-management.md

 title: 'Database management'
 ---

-## Accessing
+## Management of MySQL database

-The PR2 database is formatted as MySQL database which is accessed by the [Navicat software](https://www.navicat.com/)
+The PR2 MySQL database is accessed and edited by the [Navicat software](https://www.navicat.com/)

 ## Importing and verifying new or updated data

-The management of the PR2 database is done almost completely under R using in particular the tidyverse and Biostrings libraries.
+Importation and verification of updated annotation or new data is done under R using in particular the tidyverse and Biostrings libraries.

 Here are some examples of scripts: